smileysj1/WSBConfigUtility/README.md

 The mapped folders have the <ReadOnly> option set to true for security reasons.

-The generated .wsb configuration calls `Scripts\InstallUtilities.cmd` to install your preffered sandbox utilities.
+The generated .wsb configuration calls `Scripts\InstallUtilities.cmd` when the sandbox starts to install your preffered sandbox utilities.
 Some utilities are included by default, but you can add your own.
 ### Default Utilities
 - VS Code (latest stable)
 - 7-zip (21.07)